marionettejs/backbone.marionette/upgradeGuide.md

 Once you have done that, you should be able to run Grunt to get things rolling.

+### Marionette.createObject

+This method has been removed.
+It was never used by Marionette directly, and you should replace it's use with a proper polyfill such as Modernizr.

 ## Upgrade to v1.0.0-rc4

 RC4 is mostly bug fixes and zombie killing.
 There are a few